 So, get your creative mojo back on track by kicking back.

-What an awesome way to spend a Monday!
+What a dreamy way to spend a day!

-PROMPT: Have you set your writing/art goals for the week?
-Be sure to add some daydreaming time, too.
-Seriously grown-ups, you’re going to have to schedule it – because, sadly, you can no longer count on the bonus of boring (Are you listening Mrs. B.?) class time.
+PROMPT: Are you working on this week’s writing/art goals?
+Be sure to throw some daydream time into the mix as well.
+Seriously, Grown-ups, you’re going to have to schedule it — because, sadly, you can no longer count on those BORING (Are you listening Mrs. B.?)
+English… History… Math… etc… classes.